dbeltjr/MMM-Canvas/README.md

 4. Input the correct Canvas url in `urlbase`.
 This should be the same as the url of the dashboard page of canvas.
 DO NOT include a trailing slash (`/`) or `https://www.`.
 5. Fill the courses array with the courses you want to check for assignments from.
 On each course's homepage the url will be elearning.university.edu/courses/courseId.
 Use courseId.
 6. (Optional) To color code the courses, put in colors in the colors array in the corresponding order with the courses array.
 This array accepts all CSS color values [CSS Colors](https://www.w3schools.com/colors/default.asp).
 I reccomend using the color names for clarity.
+7. (Optional) To designate the course short title in the legend, Enter it in the same order as the "courses:" config line
-7. (Optional) assignMaxLen will keep assignments from displaying too long, and assignToDisplay changes the number of upcoming assignments to show.
+8. (Optional) assignMaxLen will keep assignments from displaying too long, and assignToDisplay changes the number of upcoming assignments to show.
 ### Preview
 ![Screenshot](screenshot.png)